BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-05-soulmate-write-up.md

 categories: [Write Ups]
 ---

 This is an educational write up for the Soulmate Box on HackTheBox (link [here](https://www.hackthebox.com/machines/soulmate)).
-I've tried to write it so less technical people would be abler to understand
+I've tried to write it so less technical people would be able to understand